bauglir/graduation-presentation/README.md

 * Some performance measure operating on the final state of the algorithm after processing a signal

 ### Algorithm Performance
+* Explain that intelligibility is linked to SNR
 * Picture of L for the example algorithm
   * Why is L expensive?
 What is fed to L is the final output of H after processing x completely.
 Processing the signal x through H can take a lot of time
 * What are the benefits of using this sort of performance measure?
 (Preference elicitation, multiple signal performance functions)